itsamoreh/byob-headless-wordpress/README.md

 - Update the block registry by going to "WordPress Admin Panel > GraphQL Gutenberg".
 - Update the permalink by going to "WordPress Admin Panel > Settings > Permalinks".
 Choose "Post name" under "Common Settings" and hit "Save".
 - Set a Homepage and Posts page by going to "WordPress Admin Panel > Settings > Reading".
-- See "Debugging" Step 1.
+- See "Debugging" if you're having problems.

 ### During development